KJM351 Experimental Radioecology

 Lectures, laboratory assignments with lab report and a term paper.
 Approved lab journal is a prerequisite for taking the exam.

 G. R. Choppin, J.-O. Liljenzin and J. Rydberg.
 Radiochemistry and nuclear chemistry.
 4th ed., 2013.
 Supporting literature: Published articles.

-Total of 300 hours.
+Total of 250 hours.
 Lectures: 48 hours.
 Laboratory exercises: 24 hours.
 Case study: 4 hours.
 Laboratory demonstrations: 2 hours.
-Own effort (self study, hand-in laboratory report, semester thesis).
-Guided semester thesis: time used depends on the individual.
+Own effort (self study, hand-in laboratory report, term paper) 172 hours.
+Guided term paper: time used depends on the individual.

 Special requirements in Science